Launch your business with a gift

 Step 4: Pay filing fees

-The cost for forming an LLC is relatively steep compared to some other states, where it is less or even free: $500.
+The Massachusetts LLC filing fee is relatively steep compared to some other states, where it is less or even free: $500.
 If you expedite the filing, it will cost you an additional $520.
 You can either pay this online or mail a check along with your paper form.

 1. Pay the processing fee as detailed in the pertinent form.